Public Art in Alice Springs (Mparntwe)

 What is Public Art?

-PUBLIC ART refers to creative works in any medium that are intentionally designed for public spaces.
+Public art refers to creative works in any medium that are intentionally designed for public spaces.
 These artworks are placed in locations that are open and accessible to all, inviting connection, reflection, and interaction across a broad and diverse audience.

 Public art is art for everyone!
 It transforms everyday places into spaces of meaning, creativity, and engagement.